 - two semesters of calculus, such as MATH 1110-MATH 1120;

-- one semester of calculus plus a course in finite mathematics, such as MATH 1105-1106;
+- one semester of calculus plus a course in finite mathematics, such as MATH 1105-MATH 1106;

 - one semester of calculus plus an introductory statistics course, such as MATH 1710.

-Advanced placement credit for calculus can be applied to this requiremen
+Advanced placement credit for calculus can be applied to this requirement.

 Medical School Entrance Requirements

-College work in mathematics is required by some medical schools and recommended by almost all.
-A very few medical schools require one year of calculus.
-Also, a very few require one semester of statistics.
+College work in mathematics, such as one semester of calculus and one semester of statistics, is required by some medical schools and recommended by almost all.
 See the book Medical School Admissions Requirements or individual medical schools’ web pages to verify premedical requirements.